“Find yourself a teacher, acquire for yourself a friend and judge each person according to their own merits.” Pirkei Avot 1:6

 1:1 Mentorship

 Each mentee will be paired with a mentor.
-Together, the mentor and mentee will set up a schedule, and will meet 8 times during the mentorship cycle starting in Fall 2023 and finishing in Spring 2024.
+Together, the mentor and mentee will set up a schedule, and will meet 8 times during the mentorship cycle.
 1:1 mentorship can occur in person or using phone or video.

 The agenda for each 1:1 Mentorship session will be designed by the mentor and mentee in order to respond to the mentee’s specific workplace needs.
 Mentors may consult with Jenni Mangel at Jewish LearningWorks at any time during the mentorship initiative for support about planning and facilitating 1:1 mentorship sessions.